-“I love… watching students gain experience and more importantly, confidence with each lesson.”
+“I love… watching students gain experience and more importantly confidence with each lesson.”

 Tom entered his family’s commercial photography business in 1991.
 Focused primarily on fine art reproduction, the business still had many commercial clients requiring product, aerial, food, and other photography services.
 It was a perfect opportunity to learn many aspects of photography and a perfect time to begin the transition to digital photography.
 And a perfect time to combine his love of art and technology!

-In 1995, Tom invested in a state of the art image capture and editing workstation.
-With guidance from pre-press and printing companies, Tom began the process of learning digital graphics, computer support, and even some repair to provide his clients with the highest quality, press-ready digital photographic files and proofs available from any "photographer" at the time.
+In 1995, Tom invested in a state of the art image capture system and editing workstation.
+With guidance from pre-press and printing professionals Tom began the process of learning digital graphics, computer support, and even some repair to provide his clients with the highest quality, press-ready digital photographic files and proofs available from any "photographer" at the time.